Sungpyo

 Show Graphics | Vice

-Beyond Fentanyl was an investigative episode exploring the fentanyl crisis in America.
-I worked with Vice’s design team to build a graphic system rooted in afterimages—layered visuals, shifting colors, and optical distortions that mirrored the drug’s hallucinatory effects.
-The challenge was to craft a visceral, cinematic visual language that could carry the story’s urgency onto the screen.
+Beyond Fentanyl is an investigative episode examining America’s fentanyl crisis.
+I collaborated with Vice’s design team to create a graphic system based on afterimages—layered visuals, shifting colors, and optical distortions that evoke the drug’s hallucinatory effects.

 Connecting 50 Years of Pride